westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 ### Verifying The Emulated Disk

-Verifying the emulated disk identification, its parameters and its zone configuration can be done in the exact same manner as with Serial ATA disk and SAS disks, as discussed in the [Getting started with an SMR disk](smr-disk.md) chapter.
+You can verify that the emulated disk has been identified and initialized by the kernel in the same way that you verify the kernel identification and initialization of Serial ATA disks and SAS disks, as discussed in the [Getting started with an SMR disk](smr-disk.md) chapter.

-Identification of the emulated disk is facilitated by looking at the disk vendor ID displayed by the *lsscsi* utility.
+Identify the emulated disk by looking at the disk vendor ID that is displayed by the *lsscsi* utility:

 ```plaintext
 # lsscsi -g